mihakralj/pinescript/docs/trends/ema.md

 Where 'period' is the chosen lookback period for the EMA.

-## IIR Filter Nature
+## IIR Filter Characteristics

-The EMA is an Infinite Impulse Response (IIR) filter, meaning its current value theoretically depends on all past inputs extending to infinity.
+The EMA is an Infinite Impulse Response (IIR) filter with specific properties:

+1. **Infinite Memory**: Each output depends on all previous inputs extending to infinity
+2. **Recursive Nature**: Each value depends on the previous calculated value
+3. **Weighted History**: Past values have exponentially decreasing influence
+4. **No Fixed Window**: Unlike FIR filters, there is no fixed calculation window

+### Transfer Function Properties

+As an exponential-weighted IIR filter, EMA provides:
+- Faster response to signal changes than FIR filters of similar smoothing
+- Approximately -6dB per octave roll-off in frequency domain
+- Non-linear phase response due to recursive calculation
+- Increasing phase lag at higher frequencies

 A converged EMA requires approximately:

-- EMA(5): 13 initialization points to reach 95% accuracy of true IIR
+- EMA(5): 13 initialization points to reach 95% accuracy
-- EMA(20): 55 points to reach 95% accuracy of true IIR
+- EMA(20): 55 points to reach 95% accuracy
-- EMA(50): 138 points to reach 95% accuracy of true IIR
+- EMA(50): 138 points to reach 95% accuracy

-Initialization compensation methods addresses this warm-up issues with IIR nature of EMA.

 ## Initialization Methods